115 Squadron (Israel)

 115 Squadron, also known as the Flying Dragon or Red Squadron, is the Israeli Air Force's aggressor squadron.
-Based at Ovda, it is the sole IAF squadron to operate fixed-wing aircraft, helicopters and also ground-based assets.
+Based at Ovda, it is the sole IAF squadron to operate fixed-wing aircraft, helicopters and ground-based assets.

 History

 Formation

 The squadron was established on July 8, 1954, as a semi-autonomous unit of 109 Squadron, specializing in photo-reconnaissance flights.
 Commanded by Captain Azriel Ronen, the squadron initially operated 4 de Havilland Mosquito PR.16s out of Hatzor Airbase.
-These were soon augmented by three Mosquito NF.30s converted to reconnaissance configuration, and in June 1956, 115 became a fully independent squadron.
+These were soon augmented by three Mosquito NF.30s converted to reconnaissance configuration.
+In June 1956, 115 became a fully independent squadron.
 Commanded by Major Eli Eron, the new unit was based at Tel Nof.
 It was soon bolstered by three additional PR.16s and three Gloster Meteor T.7s.

 As Middle East tensions rose in the mid-1950s, 115 squadron operations were stepped up.
 It carried out reconnaissance missions throughout the region, flying as far as Iraq and Libya.
 Intelligence gathered during these missions proved valuable not only during the 1956 Suez Crisis, but in subsequent wars as well.
-In the run-up to Suez Crisis itself, the squadron gathered information on Egyptian forces and their dispositions in the Sinai, while during the war it provided much-needed intelligence on enemy activity.
+In the run-up to Suez Crisis itself, the squadron gathered information on Egyptian forces and their dispositions in the Sinai.
+During the war it provided much-needed intelligence on enemy activity.

 The squadron was disbanded in November 1958 with the withdrawal of the Mosquito from service.
 Its Meteors were allocated to other squadrons.